PlasmaPy/PlasmaPy/changelog/README.rst

 * Use intersphinx_ links to refer to objects within PlasmaPy, and include the full namespace.
 For example, use
   ```~plasmapy.particles.particle_class.Particle``` to refer to
   |Particle|.
-The tilde may be used to hide all but the name of the
+The tilde is included to hide all but the name of the
   object.

 * Show the full former namespace for objects that have been removed or